 The effect of nitrogen fertilizer levels on phosphorus percentage in grains was highly significant in both growing seasons.
 The increase in nitrogen fertilizer levels from zero to 45, 90 and 135 kg N/fad significantly decreased P% in grains by 0.002, 0.047 and 0.040% compared to the control treatment in the first growing season, respectively.
 In the second growing season, the decrease in P% in grains due to adding the same nitrogen fertilizer levels was 0.040, 0.071 and 0.248%, respectively.

-Data in Table 10 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused significant and insignificant decrease in P% in grains in both growing seasons as compared to zero treatment (0.651 vs 0.585% and 0.472 vs 0.457 in the first and second growing seasons, respectively.
+Data in Table 10 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused a significant and insignificant decrease in P% in grains in both growing seasons as compared to zero treatment (0.651 vs 0.585% and 0.472 vs 0.457 in the first and second growing seasons, respectively.

 Potassium percentage in grains: